After backlash, Merkel ditches stricter Easter lockdown

 The number of cases per 100,000 in the last seven days, which the government has used as a key metric to decide on lockdown steps, was stable at 108.

+“I am convinced that we will beat the virus together,” Merkel said on Wednesday.
+“The path is difficult and rocky, and it is marked by successes but also by mistakes and setbacks.
+But the virus will slowly but surely become less scary.”

-Reporting by Holger Hansen, Andreas Rinke, Paul Carrel, Thomas Escritt; Paul Carrel and Maria Sheahan; Editing by Gareth Jones and Emma Thomasson
+Reporting by Holger Hansen, Andreas Rinke, Paul Carrel, Thomas Escritt, Michael Nienaber; Paul Carrel and Maria Sheahan; Editing by Gareth Jones, Emma Thomasson and Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.